TGA (Therapeutic Goods Administration)

 What is the Australian TGA?

-The Therapeutic Goods Administration (TGA) is Australia’s federal regulatory authority responsible for overseeing therapeutic goods.
-These include prescription and over-the-counter medicines, vaccines, biologicals, medical devices, sunscreens, vitamins and minerals, blood and blood products, and certain diagnostic tests.
+The Therapeutic Goods Administration (TGA) is Australia's federal regulatory authority responsible for overseeing prescription and over-the-counter medicines, vaccines, biologicals, medical devices, sunscreens, vitamins and minerals, blood and blood products, and certain diagnostic tests.
 The TGA functions within the Department of Health and Aged Care and operates under the Therapeutic Goods Act 1989, which mandates that most therapeutic products must be registered, listed, or included in the Australian Register of Therapeutic Goods (ARTG) before they can be supplied, imported, exported, or manufactured in Australia.

 essential industry news delivered to your inbox